pratclot/argo-test/README.md

 - [x] Multi-environment deployments are enabled by `Kustomize`.
 - [x] Argo CD apps are generated from `ApplicationSet` resource

+## Bugs

+- I probably forgot to patch some metadata which results in pods belonging to both `dev` and `staging` deployments.

 ## Tips

 - to test the "outage-enabled" image locally: